imagej/pyimagej/doc/Development.md

 ## Building the reference documentation

+PyImageJ documentation is built as a [Sphinx](https://www.sphinx-doc.org/en/master/)-built [ReadTheDocs](https://about.readthedocs.com/) site.
 The documentation has its own `Makefile` in the `/docs` directory.
 From there:

 ```
 make html